-- a) Employees shall receive \$550.00 per calendar year for uniform replacement. - b) The Village shall provide five (5) summer uniform tops and five (5) winter uniform tops for each newly hired full-time employee.
-The newly hired employee shall be eligible for uniform replacement allowance after completion of one year of service. - c) The Village shall provide ample rubber boots, raincoats, rain hats, hoods, blankets, individual rubber gloves, lineman's gloves and other safety clothing items such as safety glasses, to adequately protect the health and safety of employees in the discharge of their duties.
+- a) Employees shall receive \$550.00 per calendar year for uniform replacement. - b) Employees who are required to wear Flame Resistant/Retardant Clothing (FR) will receive an annual allowance of \$300.00 to be redeemed towards procurement of replacement/addition FR Apparel.
+In the event the DOL mandates FR clothing as PPE the allowance shall discontinue and the Village shall furnish the clothing as required.
+Those classifications required to wear FR clothing are: General Foreman, Line Foreman, Linemen, Line Apprentice and Underground Specialist. - c) The Village shall provide five (5) summer uniform tops and five (5) winter uniform tops for each newly hired full-time employee.
+The newly hired employee shall be eligible for uniform replacement allowance after completion of one year of service. - d) The Village shall provide ample rubber boots, raincoats, rain hats, hoods, blankets, individual rubber gloves, lineman's gloves and other safety clothing items such as safety glasses, to adequately protect the health and safety of employees in the discharge of their duties.
 Employees covered hereby shall promptly report to their supervisor any defects in safety or other equipment.